fubar2/pcapGrok/README.md

 helps focus on the traffic of interest, effectively reducing noise from irrelevant chatter among other devices during the packet capture period.

 ## Features
 - Draws network topology graphs.
-2 = device (mac) traffic flows: 3 = ip traffic flows, 4 = tcp/udp traffic flows.
-Format is determined by the extension of the --OUT parameter - e.g. --OUT foo.pdf will draw pdfs.
+2 = device (mac) traffic flows: 3 = ip traffic flows, 4 = tcp/udp traffic flows
 - Graph node labels show host FQDN, country and city if available from maxminddb and socket.getfqdn.
-Otherwise "asn_description" from whois data is shown.
+Otherwise "asn_description" from RDAP whois data is shown.
 Very informative when there is traffic to and from cloud providers, since they are nearly always identified.
 Violet nodes are outside the LAN.
 - Edges drawn in thickness proportional to traffic volume
-- Filtering by *mac address* allows focus on a single device at all layers.
+- Restricting by *mac address* allows focus on a single device at all layers.
 This removes noise and chatter from other devices obscuring the network graph of interest.
 - Filtering by *protocol* using either whitelist or blacklist - eg ARP, UDP, NTP, RTP...
 - Automatic *separated graphs by protocol* where the number of nodes exceeds NMAX (default is 100).
 Set to a small number (e.g. 2) to force splitting.
 Big graph is always drawn but they get pretty dense.
 - Lists the most frequently contacted and frequently sending machines and identifying information
 - command line choice of Graphviz graph layout engine such as dot or sfdp.
 - optionally amalgamates all input pcap files into one before drawing graphs.
-Default is to draw graphs for each of multiple input pcap files separately.
+Default is to draw graphs for each input pcap separately.

 ## Usage